The Way Out Is In: Peace, Practice, and the Stories We Live

 I had a need for a special character in my recent book, “Sentenced”, and Ahna seemed like a good fit.
 I decided to give drawing her one more go, but in a style that would mirror the playful and unusual nature of the book.
 This is what I came up with:

-Artistic concept of extraterrestrial bird person, Ahna, from the novelette "Sentenced" by Sheila Lee Brown.
+Illustration of Ahna, an ET Bird person, from "Sentenced" by Sheila Lee Brown

 She’s cool.